-thanks to jen's mad research skills and tour leading expertise, we had an amazing customized tour of vietnam and cambodia through haivenu tours....I HIGHLY RECOMMEND THIS LOCAL TOUR COMPANY! we were able to choose exactly what we wanted to do (visit a nuns' temple for a day, take a cooking class, go sailing on ha long bay, etc...). also, this tour company exhibited values that coincided with ours around environmental conservation and responsible tourism - making sure our money went into the local economy.our first stop was hoan kiem lake....legend has it that long, long ago an enormous turtle came up from under the water with a special sword in its mouth for the king....in the middle of the lake this pagoda marks the spot.
+thanks to jen's mad research skills and tour leading expertise, we had an amazing customized tour of vietnam and cambodia through haivenu tours....I HIGHLY RECOMMEND THIS LOCAL TOUR COMPANY! we were able to choose exactly what we wanted to do (visit a nuns' temple for a day, take a cooking class, go sailing on ha long bay, etc...). also, this tour company exhibited values that coincided with ours around environmental conservation and responsible tourism - making sure our money went into the local economy.

 the pollution hanging in the air did not lift until the end of our visit.